 8. They Shall Not Pass

-Commendations and honors followed the preserverance and courage of McAllister under heavy attacks.
-Reproduction of reports and offical commendations are combined with visual and graphic information.
+Commendations and honors followed the perseverance and courage of McAllister under heavy attacks.
+Reproduction of reports and official commendations are combined with visual and graphic information.

 9. Men Behind The Guns

 The human element of the McAllister soldier is explored in this exhibit of photographs and articles, and artifacts.

 10. Garrison Life Was Hard